I'm a web developer, Internet marketer, and a recovering anxiety sufferer. I write about mental health/wellness issues and technology.

 - Live your life to the fullest.
 Since our time on Earth is limited, it behooves us to live as passionately, boldly, and as fully as possible.
 This is not a drill.
 Seize the moment and live NOW, to the fullest extent you're capable.
 Our inevitable mortality calls upon us to live with meaning and true substance.

 - See the funny side of death.
 Humor is one of the main ways I deal with my fear of death.
-It may sound strange, but "black" or "gallows" humor is a human coping mechanism about death.
+It may sound strange, but "black" or "gallows" humor is a human coping mechanism for death.
 It can be very effective for shedding some of our fear of it.
 Try watching a black comedy like Death Becomes Her.
 Nothing makes me feel less afraid of death than laughing at it.

 Phobias are much more common than you may think.
 The National Institute of Mental Health estimates that up to 18% of Americans suffer from some kind of specific phobia like necrophobia.
 Phobias are one of the most common mental health issues in existence.
 Fortunately, there are now effective and proven treatments available for overcoming almost any type of phobia, including necrophobia.
 I hope these suggestions have been helpful for you.

-P.S.
 What ways to overcome necrophobia have worked for you?
 Share them with all of us in the comments section below.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.